WhiteCoreSim/WhiteCore-Dev/README.md

 *NOTES:*

+*- As of December 2018 Whitecore is now compiled with .Net 4.6 (Mono / MSBuild) Please remember this when you are getting compilation errors.

 *- As of January 2017, the LibOMV libraries are included as a submodule of the WhiteCore repo.
 When cloning, ensure that the submodules are included.*

 `git clone --recursive https://github.com/WhiteCoreSim/WhiteCore-Dev.git`